Table of Contents:

 - List of Articles Published by This Journal with Open Peer Review

-- List of Articles Published by All Briefland Journal with Open Peer Review
+- List of Articles Published by All Brieflands Journal with Open Peer Review

 Background & aim:

 After 12 years of working with reviewers and associate editors, we decided to open a new window for all of our editors and authors titled "Open Peer Review."
-We hope to motivate our reviewers and satisfy our authors more during the review process using this new facility.
+We hope to motivate our reviewers and satisfy our authors more during this new facility's review process.

 We believe that publishing our peer review reports could make a transparent and clear environment for all our efforts within a journal, but not all reviewers tend to post their comments.